ShaunJose/Github_Access/README.md

 If you decided to gather data from a big company, space out the nodes a little less, by decreasing the value of the constant REPEL_FORCE which determined how much the nodes repel from each other.
 This needs to be decreased in order to create space for the nodes on the screen, by "squishing" them a little more.

-INFO_WIDTH AND INFO_HEIGHT are the height and width of the canvas where information about the user will be displayed, when clicked on.
+INFO_WIDTH and INFO_HEIGHT are the height and width of the canvas where information about the user will be displayed, when clicked on.

 X_BORDER is the spacing between the graph canvas and the info canvas.